heldersepu/DigitalBribery/README.md

-# DigitalBribery
+# DigitalCorruption
-This project is about forms of digital bribery && other non analog crimes.
+This project is about forms of Digital Corruption && other non Analog Crimes.

 - Open Source Kickbacks
 - CopyLeft Piracy